dotnet/roslyn/docs/features/generators.md

 and added to the compilation.
 The additional source can be based on the content of the compilation, enabling some meta-programming scenarios.

+Like all pre-release features, code generators will need to be specially enabled, either by passing `/features:replace` directly to `csc` or by setting the `<Features>replace</Features>` flag in the project file.
+The flag name for code generators is `replace`.

 Scenarios
 ---------
 * Generate `BoundNode` classes from record definitions.